 Long commutes impact staff wellbeing in a myriad of ways, from both physical and mental health, to engagement at work, to general life satisfaction.
 With a longer commute comes less time for family, socialising, relaxation, and personal development - and more time feeling frustrated and anxious.

-For a number of people, Covid has at least brought one positive change: more flexible working, or the option to go remote.
-However, others still need or want to go into the office, which means they may still be facing a bad commute.
+For a number of people, Covid has at least brought one positive change: more flexible working arrangements, or the option to go remote.
+However, many still need or want to go into the office, which means they may still be facing a bad commute.
 So how 'bad' can a bad commute be, and how does it affect both staff and employers?

 Once you start digging, the amount of international research showing a connection between commutes and poor health and wellbeing is staggering.